Researched by licensed + unbiased insurance experts. Learn More

 - Over-the-counter drugs and vitamins; or

-- Drugs already covered under Medicare Parts A and B (i.e. drugs given during inpatient hospital stays or visits to the doctor)
+- Drugs already covered under Medicare Parts A and B (e.g. drugs given during inpatient hospital stays or at the doctor’s office)

 How Much Does Medicare Part D Cost?